Planning Fieldwork at Bodega Marine Laboratory and Bodega Marine Reserve

 For specific questions regarding the library contact the Librarian.

-Housing at BML requires an online BML & BMR Use Application.
-BML housing can fill up quickly, particularly for the summer field season, so reservations should be made early.
+- Housing at BML requires an online BML & BMR Use Application.
+BML housing can fill up quickly, particularly for the summer field season, please make reservations early.

 For more information contact Jennifer Sauter, 707-875-1955.